alanszlosek/android-accelerometer-gps/readme.markdown

 Actually, I think standard deviation is overkill.
 Should be able to accomplish the same by keeping the last 5 location fixes, and comparing the maximum and minimum accuracy values.
 If their difference is less than 5 meters, it's unlikely accuracy will greatly improve much more.

 And after riding the Portland streetcar, perhaps I should lower the threshold for "significant acceleration".
 Opened Accelerometer Monitor and it didn't get much above 0.2 (accel vector minus gravity).
 Maybe 0.3 will be sufficient.

+2012-07-30

+Next I want a toggle button for turning the service on/off.
+Usefuly for nighttime suspensions, or other long durations when I won't be moving.
+Not certain whether this should be a toggle above the map, or elsewhere.

+2012-08-04

+few more ideas:

+* If we were moving last time, poll GPS once more to get our stopping location.
+Otherwise it could be a minute off.
+Plus, it might just be a fluke that we appear to be stopped.